By Kori ~ October 4th, 2012.

 Chateau Ste.
 Michelle is Washington Stateâ€™s founding winery with its roots dating back to the repeal of Prohibition.
 In 1976, Ste.
 Michelle built a French-style chateau in Woodinville, just northeast of Seattle.
 While all of Chateau Ste.
 Michelleâ€™s vineyards are located on the east side of the Cascade Mountains, all of their white wines, including this Riesling, are made in Woodinville.

-2009 Chateau Ste.
+2011 Chateau Ste.
 Michelle Cold Creek Vineyard Riesling (Cold Creek Vineyard, Columbia Valley, Washington): Pale, greenish straw yellow in color.
-Very aromatic with white peach, lime, and minerality on both the nose and palate.
-Slightly off-dry and medium-bodied with crisp acidity.
-Well-balanced with a long finish.
-Residual sugar: 2%
+Very aromatic with peach, apricot, and floral notes on the nose.
+Peach and orange zest come through on the palate.
+Slightly off-dry and light to medium-bodied with crisp acidity and a long finish.
+Residual sugar: 2.1%

 Quality: 3.5 stars (out of 5)